 Top 10 Cornell University Notable Alumni

 Cornell University isn't just an Ivy League institution; but has also produced great innovators who have changed industries and influenced company cultures.
-Cornell University has undergone numerous changes throughout its long history, largely due to the accomplishments of its alumni - a diverse group of individuals who have left a lasting impact on the world.
-Despite the low acceptance rate of Cornell, millions of students want to attend Cornell University, as they are 1 of the top 100 universities in the world.
+Despite low acceptance rate of Cornell, millions of students want to attend it.
+Cornell is one of the top 100 universities in the world.
 As of today, Cornell has 250,000 alumni.

 So, who are these influential people, and what drove them to achieve such great accomplishments after being admitted to Cornell?
-This article highlights some of Cornell's most distinguished alumni and the different ways their Cornell education helped them make a profound difference.
+This article highlights some of Cornell's most popular alumni and their achievements.

 List of Top 10 Cornell University Notable Alumni